defenxor/dsiem/docs/adv_deployment.md

 Dsiem should run on any container orchestration engine, including Kubernetes.
 The following lists our recommendation for running dsiem on K8s:

 * For frontend nodes:
-  - To have a central location for directive files, use a shared storage (e.g. NFS, CIFS) on frontend nodes to mount `configs` directory.
+  - To centrally manage directive files, use a shared storage (e.g. NFS, CIFS) on frontend nodes to mount `configs` directory.
   - For high availability and load balancing, create a K8s service for frontends and have logstash instances send logs to that service.
-  - Frontends don't need permanent storage, so you can use [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to manage them.
+  - Frontends don't need permanent storage, so you can use [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to manage schedule them.

 * For backend nodes:
   - Use [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to have a stable/predictable pod names, and use the pod name to set `DSIEM_NODE` container environment variable.
-This allows you to distribute work between backends by naming the directive files on frontend based on the backend StatefulSet's pod name prefix and number of replicas.
+This allows you to distribute work among backends by naming the directive files (located in frontend nodes) based on the backend StatefulSet's pod name prefix and number of replicas.

   - Mount a persistent storage for backend `logs` directory, and have a filebeat container in the same pod to harvest those logs.
 Have a look at how this is done in docker compose examples as a starting point.